-Although nearly a year old, all of the information in this article is still relevant.
+Although nearly two years old, all of the information in this article is still relevant.
 It is important to know if your Alexa can record audio; scroll down to find out how.

 Can Alexa Record Audio?

 While Alexa speakers are able to save and store short notes, they’re still not able to record record your voice and save voice memos.
 Many people find this odd because Alexa actually records every single word that you say.
 In fact, you can see all the things you’ve said by using the Alexa app on iOS or Android.
 You can also go to alexa.amazon.com to listen to what you’ve said and play the recordings.

 Unsurprisingly, quite a few consumers are startled by the idea that Alexa is always listening to what they say.
 Not only is Alexa listening to what you say, but the smart speaker is also recording and saving a substantial amount of what you say.
 Many are comparing this to how Google and Amazon log the normal web activity of their consumers.
 This is a practice that both companies have been doing for years.
 In fact, Google and Amazon are not the only companies that do this.
 Home and Echo are essentially doing the same thing, but with snippets of your voice rather than search queries.

 Of course, it’s understandable that many consumers are concerned about their privacy when it comes to Alexa.
 However, it is important to understand that recording your voice is a huge aspect of how voice assistants function as intended.